Cameron: We'll toughen sanctions until Putin 'changes approach'

 But he suggested if Russia began to cooperate with the international community over the downing of the Malaysia Airlines jet and ended support for Ukrainian rebels, then the EU could begin to "ratchet down" the sanctions.

-He rejected suggestions Britain was likely to suffer most from sanctions, saying Russian banks only made up a small proportion of business in the City.'Disappointed with the EU'
+He rejected suggestions Britain was likely to suffer most from sanctions, saying Russian banks only made up a small proportion of business in the City.

 US President Barack Obama has announced new economic sanctions against Russia, including banning people in the US from banking with three Russian banks.